Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Preliminaries

 Bagging ensembles and random forests are made up of decision trees, and a tree $T(X)$ maps data matrix $X$ to prediction vector $\hat{f}(X) \in \mathbb{R}^n$.
 Trees consist of internal nodes and leaf nodes.
 Each internal node represents a split of the feature space on a single feature, and the leaf nodes collectively partition the entire space.
 Trees are grown greedily, from root to leaf, and each split is selected to minimize the impurity of the directly resulting nodes \citep{breiman2017classification}.
 Each leaf node assigns a prediction value to the corresponding partition of the feature space, typically the mean of the training data points in the partition for regression or the majority class for classification.
 Decision trees are highly flexible models; growing a tree to full-depth, where each leaf node contains just a single data point, can produce a model with 0 training loss.
 However, full-depth trees exhibit high variance and may perform poorly out-of-sample \citep{breiman2017classification, hastie2009elements}.

 Bagging ensembles follow this procedure to reduce variance.
-We generate $X^1, \ldots, X^m \in \mathbb{R}^{n \times p} $ datasets (bags) by sampling with replacement from $X$.
-We fit a decision tree $T_k(X^k)$ on each bag and the trees are averaged to output the final prediction (for regression): To form a random forest, we add the restriction that when building each tree, we only consider $mtry < 1.0$ proportion of the features when constructing each split.
+We generate $X^1, \ldots, X^m \in \mathbb{R}^{n \times p} $ datasets (bags) by sampling with replacement rows of $X$.
+We fit a decision tree $T^k(X)$ on each bag and the trees are averaged to output the final prediction (for regression): To form a random forest, we add the restriction that when building each tree, we only consider $mtry < 1.0$ proportion of the features when constructing each split.
 We refer to this procedure as \textbf{split feature subsetting (SFS)}.

-The difference between bagging ensembles and random forests is that random forests are fit with $mtry < 1.0$ and bagging ensembles are fit with $mtry = 1.0$.
-We emphasize that this choice of $mtry$ makes an important distinction between random forests and bagging, and leads to estimators with very different operating characteristics.
-As such, we refer to random forests as SFS ensembles throughout this paper to highlight this distinction.
+We make the distinction between bagging ensembles and random forests that random forests are fit with $mtry < 1.0$ and bagging ensembles are fit with $mtry = 1.0$, and we emphasize that this leads to estimators with very different operating characteristics.
+To highlight this distinction, we refer to random forests as SFS ensembles throughout this paper.
+In other works, random forests are often defined to have $mtry \leq 1.0$, and bagging ensembles are viewed as a special case of random forests with $mtry = 1.0$.
+Since our paper focuses on the comparison between random forests and bagging we take this additional step to distinguish the two procedures.

+As an aside, we briefly discuss tree size in random forests.
+In the original random forest paper, Breiman recommends growing decision trees to their full depth, where each leaf node contains just a single observation \citep{breiman2001random, zhou2023trees}.
+This recommendation is followed by popular software implementations of the random forest algorithm \citep{randomForestR,scikit-learn}.
+However, subsequent works suggest that tuning tree depth has the potential to improve the predictive performance of a random forest when SNR is low \citep{zhou2023trees,lin2006random}.
+Since we are interested in bias reduction in random forests when SNR is high, we focus primarily on random forests with full-depth trees.